tedsteinmann/pelican-pico-theme/README.md

 ### Images

 For optimal performance, use WebP images when possible.
 The theme works well with responsive images.
 Consider using the [pelican-webp-images](https://github.com/tedsteinmann/pelican-webp-images) plugin to automatically generate multiple sizes.
-The homepage template (`index.html`) now renders the about page image using a `<picture>` tag so responsive WebP sources are served when available.
+The homepage template (`index.html`) now renders the image defined in `index.md` using a `<picture>` tag so responsive WebP sources are served when available.

 ## Troubleshooting